-Today, more people are redefining the dynamics of families in ways which speak to the richness and diversity of UAE’s population.
+Today, more people are redefining the dynamics of families in ways that speak to the richness and diversity of the UAE’s population.
 Prenuptial agreements help ease future concerns of families.
 A prenup will prove to be necessary if these situations apply to you:

 - You have an interest or ownership in a business